lin/lin.github.io/content/posts/bias.md

 $$

 becomes very small and you barely update—this is a formal way to see how strong priors lead to biases.

+1. **Economy Over Exhaustiveness**
+   Every activation of a lexeme saves enormous effort.
+Once your brain finds a plausible concept that “explains” incoming data, it collapses myriad details into that one unit and moves on.
+That avoids endless searching for better patterns—but it also means you can stop sampling prematurely and cling to a coarse or even spurious lexeme.

+2. **Precision-Weighted Closure**
+   In predictive-processing terms, when a candidate lexeme yields a strong match (low prediction error), the brain ramps up its confidence (precision) in that lexeme.
+High precision suppresses further error signals, effectively **shutting down** exploration of alternative explanations and enforcing a quick closure.

+3. **Lateral Inhibition of Alternatives**
+   Neurally, once a lexeme’s assembly fires, it inhibits competing assemblies.
+This winner-takes-all dynamic makes the selected concept dominant—and any rival interpretations weak or silent—so you “see” only what fits your chosen lexeme.

+4. **Approximate Inference and Mode-Seeking**
+   Exact Bayesian inference over all possible lexemes is intractable.
+The brain uses **point estimates** or “modes” of the posterior—essentially picking the single most likely cause.
+That is efficient but prone to **anchoring** on the first or strongest candidate, rather than maintaining a full distribution of possibilities.

+5. **Biases as Mis-mined Lexemes**
+   Heuristics like the availability bias, representativeness, and base-rate neglect arise when lexemes form too quickly from salient but unrepresentative samples.
+Because lexemes feel “real,” we give them the same weight as fully vetted concepts, leading to **false beliefs** and overconfidence.

+6. **Free-Energy Minimization Drives Closure**
+   The brain constantly seeks to minimize surprise (free energy).
+Activating a lexeme that explains most inputs—even imperfectly—is energetically cheaper than keeping multiple hypotheses alive.
+This imperative for quick surprise reduction favors rapid commitment to a single explanation.

+7. **Social and Cultural Reinforcement**
+   Once a lexeme takes root (e.g. a label or stereotype), social feedback often confirms it.
+Sharing the same lexeme within a group further entrenches it, making it feel even more “obvious” and discouraging reconsideration.